Home Compare NEE vs RED.MC

 Profitability

-Both rank well on profitability, but NextEra Energy, Inc. still holds a clear edge.
+Both look solid on profitability, though NextEra Energy, Inc. still holds the stronger peer position.

 Stability